-Control of the balance-sheet structural risk is directed at the interest-rate risk and the liquidity risk.
+Control of the structural risk of the balance-sheet is directed at the interest-rate risk and the liquidity risk.

 The interest-rate risk arises from mismatches between maturities, the repricing of assets and liabilities, and the impact that adverse movements in interest rates may have on the Bank's economic value or net interest income.